I'm Afraid to Go Home in the Dark: Plot

 The title card of I'm Afraid To Go Home in the Dark.

 The film begins with a set of two owls standing on a tree, one of them hooting.
 Then, a tower clock strikes 3am, with a chicken acting as the cuckoo.
 Bimbo is then seen leaving a bar.
 He then notices the owl's hoot and hides in front of the door.
 Bimbo then, with his legs shaking, tries to jog home whilst whistling the title song.
 However the owl hoots again and his jog turns into a run.
 The owl hoots for a third time and Bimbo's run turns into a fast gallop.
 Bimbo's shadow then comically morphs into a ghost.
 When Bimbo notices this, he comically hides under his hat, and begins to run in circles.
 Whilst under his hat, Bimbo attacks and tries to outrun the ghost.
 Until Bimbo comically hits the ghost on the head and it turns back into a shadow.
 However, the shadow is sticky, so Bimbo's feet, hands and nose are stuck.
 During an attempt to free himself.
 His nose comically falls off.
 The shadow, then turns back into a ghost and throws Bimbo's nose at Bimbo's face.
 His nose then becomes the bouncing ball, which is used during the song.

-What follows is an unnamed poem which is read just before the song starts.
+What follows is an unnamed poem which is read just before the song starts, recited by Billy Murray and James Stanley.
 The poem's subject is about skeletons and how to scare them.
 The poem runs thus:

 When spirits squeak and inspectors creak;